 Changing Database Prefix Through Plugin

-In security perspective, this is not a foolproof method but it will allow you to stop basic attacks and automated scripts that target databases with a wp_ prefix.
-There is always a vulnerability and flaw waiting to be discovered but you can tighten them by following 10 WordPress security issues & how to fix them.
+From security perspective, this is not a foolproof method but it will allow you to stop basic attacks and automated scripts that target databases with a wp_ prefix.
+There is always a vulnerability and flaw waiting to be discovered but you can tighten them by following 10 WordPress security issues & use secure managed WordPress hosting.